ipunkt/abobereich-api-client/README.md

 ## Configuration

-You need an base url to your abobereich server and an api key with a secret.
+You need a base url to your abobereich server and an api key with a secret.
 The credentials can be configured in the tenant dialog at the abobereich server.

 	$uri = 'https://www.abobereich.de';